fourMembers/ai_postgraduate_project/README.md

 <img src="https://render.githubusercontent.com/render/math?math=w_l = \frac{1}{ \big(\sum_{n}^{}r_{ln} \big)^2 }">
 </p>

-* Balance the data in order the have the same amount of pancreas class as backgraud class.
-This also helped the model to learn
+* Balance the data in order the have the same amount of pancreas class as background class.
+We did that by undersampling background patches and applying data augmentation to pancreas/tumor patches.

-* Data augmentation: In order to generate different samples of pancreas.
-Even though it was not necessary (becuase there were a lot of images), we implemented it to learn how to do these transformations

 ### Architecture
 In this section, it is described the architecture of our proposal.
 This architecture is composed by two main parts:

-* **Input pipeline**:  process where images should be modified and prepared to enter on our network properly
+* **Input pipeline**:  process where images are modified and prepared to enter on our network properly
 * **Network**: process where our model learns and predicts the pancreas and its tumor segmentation

 #### Input pipeline
 As mentioned earlier, our input images consists of 3D CT medical images so we had to take this into account in order to manage them suitably.
-Before starting with the input pipeline, every CT medical image should be subjected to some changes, this changes are called **preprocessing**.
-Once images are preprocessed, these are prepared in the **input pipeline** to enter in the network.
+Before starting with the input pipeline, every CT medical image should be subjected to some **preprocessing**.
+This preprocessing is performed in addition to some other transformations in the **input pipeline** designed.

-During preprocessing, various techniques has been carried out in order to obtain an **improved image** and ready to enter on the model.
+During preprocessing, various techniques were carried out in order to obtain an **improved image** and ready to enter on the model.
 The **main changes applied to these images** are the following:

 * **Pixel spacing resampling**:
 	 An special point taken into account was the pixel spacing in this 3D images.
 As we can see in the image below, we have the sizes of the pixels and the size of the voxel (distance between slices).
 This pixel spacing depends on the scanner used, so in this way we could be dealing with images with different properties.
 It is important to keep the pixel spacing consistent or, on the contrary, it may be hard for our network to **generalize**.
 So, we wanted to have same sizes for all the images.